 Camino de Santiago Guides that Can Help You Plan or Inspire Your Trip

 Or simply follow my journey from the beginning and get answers to your most frequently asked questions below!

 The Camino de Santiago is the ultimate epic hike.
 It’s an ancient pilgrimage route to the shrine of the apostle St. James in the Cathedral of Santiago de Compostela.
-There are dozens of routes that lead from all part of Europe to Santiago de Compostela.
+There are dozens of routes that lead from all parts of Europe to Santiago de Compostela.
 However, the most popular route is the Way of Saint […]

 You have made the decision to hike the Camino de Santiago Camino Frances – what next?
 I bet you have a bunch of questions you need answered such as where to stay, what to eat, what to bring, and how to find your way.
 You can get all of your basic questions about walking the […]

 Here’s a little secret, I’m not where you think I am.
 Do you think I’m in Naples?
 Surprise, I’m not.
 In fact, I’ve been to 4 countries since I was in Naples and I’m currently in Pamplona, Spain.
 It’s impossible to travel at this pace (6 countries in 7 weeks) and be able to keep […]

 I am so happy to not be walking today.
 This body has made it 90 miles in 6 days through rain, wind, mud, hail, and heat – I deserve a break.
 My Camino de Santiago journey is in full swing – however, my body still seems to be rebelling against the idea.
 As you recall, […]